 Furthermore, take the time to claim profiles on all social networking platforms – even if you don’t plan to use them right away.
 This includes Facebook, Twitter, Instagram, Snapchat, Periscope, LinkedIn, and YouTube.

 Getting other bloggers and webmasters to link back to your site can be challenging – particularly when you’re just starting out and your URLs can’t be easily discovered.
 One way to get around this is to offer to write free content in exchange for a link or two back to your website.

 Guest blogging is a strategy by which attorneys can publish content on another website – usually an industry blog or independent website that addresses legal topics – and resource some of their own content through backlinks.
 Though it isn’t quite as effective as it once was – Google doesn’t like to see lawyers abuse this practice – it’s still very productive when used with discretion.

 The key to effective guest posting is to only publish content on reputable websites.
-Furthermore, try to utilize connections you already have and incorporate links naturally within the body of the content (not in the byline or footer).
-Avoid using overly-optimized anchor text and diversify your content from site to site.
+Furthermore, try to utilize connections you already have and incorporate links naturally within the body of the content (not in the byline or footer) of your guest posts.
+Avoid using overly-optimized anchor text in any guest post and diversify your content from site to site.

 Obviously a tactic like this requires a significant financial investment, but authoritative backlinks are valuable in their own rights.
 It’s all about weighing the SEO costs and benefits for your law practice.

 If you don’t have time to write content, one of the best things you can do is become a resource for someone who does.
 Simply making yourself available can yield significant dividends in terms of backlinks and online visibility.